MiSTer-devel/TRS-80_MiSTer/README.md

    * Note that cassette image is loaded at 0x010000, and no memory exists beyond 0x01ffff

  * Holmes Sprinter Interface
    * OUT 254, n - Even number = Override Turbo.
-Odd number = Enabe Turbo
+Odd number = Enable Turbo

 Special memory mapped ports have been added as follows: